 Exertional heat stroke

 Well, it occurs following exertion.
 The usual setting is a healthy young person exercising in the heat.
-The characteristic feature of such heat stroke is increased body thermogenesis due to exercise, and the failure of otherwise normal healthy thermoregulatory mechanisms.
+The characteristic feature of such heat stroke (Adams et al, 2012) is increased body thermogenesis due to exercise, and the failure of otherwise normal healthy thermoregulatory mechanisms.
 These are people who have wet, sweaty heat stroke.

 Non-exertional heat stroke

 As the name suggests, exertion is not required.
 The usual setting is an unhealthy elderly person with impaired thermoregulation, exposed to heat.
 This is the "classical" dry heat stroke of the person who is behaviourally incapable of finding water or escaping the sun.

 An excellent overview of thermoregulation is afforded by an old BJA article (Buggy et al, 2000).
 Without going into excessive detail, it is possible to say that human thermoregulation is both behavioural and autonomic.